rclone/rclone/docs/content/commands/rclone_mount.md

 backend.
 Changes made through the mount will appear immediately or invalidate the cache.

-    --dir-cache-time duration   Time to cache directory entries for. (default 5m0s) --poll-interval duration    Time to wait between polling for changes.
+    --dir-cache-time duration   Time to cache directory entries for (default 5m0s) --poll-interval duration    Time to wait between polling for changes.
 Must be smaller than dir-cache-time.
 Only on supported remotes.
-Set to 0 to disable. (default 1m0s)
+Set to 0 to disable (default 1m0s)

 However, changes made directly on the cloud storage by the web interface or a different copy of rclone will only be picked up once